michaeljsteel/NumBAT/docs/source/theory.rst

 What does |NUMBAT| actually calculate?
 =======================================
 |NUMBAT| performs three main types of calculations given a particular waveguide design:

 * solve the electromagnetic modal problem  using the finite element method (FEM).

 * solve the elastic modal problem  using FEM.

 * calculate Brillouin gain coefficients and linewidths for a given triplet of two optical and one elastic mode, and use this to generate gain spectra.

-Here we specify the precise mathematical problems been solved.
+Here we specify the precise mathematical problems being solved.
 For further details, see the |NUMBAT| paper :cite:p:`Sturmberg:2019` in the Journal of Lightwave Technology  at `<https://dx.doi.org/10.1109/JLT.2019.2920844>`_.

 Electromagnetic modal problem